slybridges/kiss/README.md

 - Create custom pages derived from the main data (e.g list of articles by tags or articles by author's)
 - Pre-compute derived data views based (e.g. compute the list of categories and subcategories for generating the navigation bar)

-kiss will automatically make your site SEO friendly by default:
+kiss will automatically make your site SEO-friendly by default:

 - Optimize images and make them responsive
-- Data cascade makes it trivial to generate meta and Open Graph tags
+- Data cascade makes it trivial to generate different sections of your site with different layouts and data content
 - Generate RSS feed
 - Generate sitemap
 - Generate a dump of your full site as JSON for debug or to implement actions via workers (like site search)